Biden urges Western unity on Ukraine amid war fatigue

 Asked whether he thought France and Germany were doing enough, Johnson praised the “huge strides” made by Germany to arm Ukraine and cut imports of Russian gas.
 He did not mention France.

-Biden and Scholz agreed on the need for a negotiated end to the Ukraine war, but did not get into specifics on how to achieve it, said a senior Biden administration official, who requested anonymity to reveal details of a private conversation.
+Biden and Scholz, in their pre-summit meeting, agreed on the need for a negotiated end to the Ukraine war, but did not get into specifics on how to achieve it, said a senior Biden administration official, who requested anonymity to reveal details of a private conversation.

-However, they did not have an extensive discussion about oil price caps or inflation, said the official.
+However, they did not have an extensive discussion about oil price caps or inflation, the official said.

 Other leaders echoed Biden’s praise of coalition unity.